Oxford Test of English | |

 The Listening and Reading modules of the Oxford Test of English use computer-adaptive testing (CATs).
 Computer adaptive tests can be more efficient[11] and provide more precise measurement[12] than traditional tests.
 The adaptive test works by selecting each successive question from a large bank of questions, based on the test taker's response to the previous question.
 The gains in efficiency make for shorter tests, and there is evidence that this may reduce the amount of stress a test taker feels during the test, though some research has suggested that there is no relation between CATs and test anxiety[13] or that CATs may introduce other causes of stress[14]

+Where three or fewer modules have been taken, a report card is issued for each module.
 For test takers who have taken all four modules, a certificate is issued showing the CEFR level and standardized score for each module, and an overall CEFR level and overall score.
-Where three of fewer modules have been taken, a report card is issued for each module.
-Certificates reflect a test taker's best performance, so if a test taker re-takes a module and their performance improves, the improved score will be reflected in their certificate.
-Certificate results are for life, though receiving institutions such as universities may require results to be within a particular time frame.
+Certificates reflect a test taker's best performance, so if a test taker re-takes a module and their performance improves, their certificate will be updated to include the improved score.
+Results are valid for life, though receiving institutions such as universities may require results to be within a particular time frame.

 Results for the Listening and Reading modules are available immediately after the completion of the test.
-Speaking and Writing results are available within 14 days.
+Speaking and Writing results are typically available within 5 working days.

 A2.1 | 51-65 |

 The test utilizes a number of measures to maintain test security and the integrity of the test results.
-This includes test administration only at approved test centres using trained staff; a secure browser which prevents access to unsanctioned applications during the test; assessors trained to identify potential malpractice; statistical monitoring.
+These include test administration only at approved test centres using trained staff; a secure browser which prevents access to unsanctioned applications during the test; assessors trained to identify potential malpractice; statistical monitoring.

 The test can be taken with a range of accessibility accommodations, including display options for colour blindness, breaks during the test, and additional time.

-Launched in 2020, a 'secondary school' version of OTE, the Oxford Test of English for Schools, is a version of the test for test takers 12 to 16 years old.
+Launched in 2020, the Oxford Test of English for Schools is a secondary school version of the Oxford Test of English designed for test takers aged 12 to 16 years old.
 The Oxford Test of English for Schools is identical to The Oxford Test of English, with the following exceptions: